melezhik/Sparrow6/documentation/taskchecks.md

 quote or back slash, but not both for readability:

 ```
-# legid, but not neccessary
+# legit, but not necessary
 # to use both \ and " for
 # escaping of .
 regexp: "\.hello"